-A few weeks after last year’s Brexit vote to end the UK’s 43-year membership of the European Union, it looked like the British government would have little alternative but to set aside the unexpected result.
+A few weeks after the 2016 Brexit vote to end the UK’s 43-year membership of the European Union, it looked like the British government would have little alternative but to set aside the unexpected result.

-It faced a situation whereby the Japanese car maker Nissan would shift production from Sunderland in north-east England to factories in continental Europe as a direct result of the vote.
+It faced a situation where the Japanese car maker Nissan had threatened it would shift production from Sunderland in north-east England to factories in continental Europe as a direct result of the vote.